qlemaire22/speech-music-detection/README.md

 ## Data

+The different parameters of the data pre-processing or of the data augmentation can be changed in `smd/config.py`.

 ### Pre-processing

-#### Configuration

-The different parameters of the pre-processing can changed in the file `smd/data/preprocessing/config.py`.

 ### Data Augmentation